 Anti-fatigue mats have proven to play an important role in employee satisfaction, safety and MSD prevention.
 The challenge is, most companies think "all mats are alike."
 The right mats will elevate your company.
 The wrong mats will actively work against your people.

-The first step is gaining a complete understanding of your current situation following the steps above.
+The first step is gaining a complete understanding of your current situation.
 From here, you can begin to make changes with confidence and certainty.